fjord horse breed

 You truly can’t go wrong with a Norwegian Fjord Horse.

 We are lucky enough to have one at Strathorn.
 His name is Regean and he is a favourite with our riders.
 He has an amazingly quiet nature, but can turn on the style when need.
 He jumps, does dressage, and will handle a beginner as easily as an advanced rider.
-In fact the only issue we ever have with him is when he spots a feed bucket… hold on tight becasue he’ll go straight for it!
+In fact the only issue we ever have with him is when he spots a feed bucket… hold on tight because he’ll go straight for it!

 Girl holding a Norwegian Fjord horse